How to Run Hermes Agent on Zo

 docker infoto check.
 If Docker isn't running, tell your Zo to start it.
 Alternatively, use local execution mode during setup (less isolation but works without Docker). - Gateway won't start: Check that your bot token is correct with

 hermes gateway status.
-If it shows errors, reconfigure withhermes gateway install. - Service keeps crashing: Check logs with
+If it shows errors, reconfigure withhermes gateway install. - Telegram bot connects but never replies: This is almost always the allowlist.
+Check the logs with

 tail -f /dev/shm/hermes-gateway.log.
-Common cause is an expired API key or rate limiting from the LLM provider. - Hermes can't reach Zo tools: Verify
+The most common cause is registering the service withhermes gateway start(which expects systemd/launchd) instead ofhermes gateway run.
+Other causes: an expired API key or rate limiting from the LLM provider. - Hermes can't reach Zo tools: Verify

 ZO_ACCESS_TOKENis saved in Settings > Advanced and runmcporter listto check the bridge is active. - Hermes vs. OpenClaw: Both are open-source agent frameworks that run on Zo.
 OpenClaw has a larger plugin ecosystem and community.
 Hermes has the learning loop and skill creation.
 Run OpenClaw on Zo if you want that instead.